drush-ops/drush/commands/make/README.txt

 ### Includes

 An array of makefiles to include.
-Each include may be a local path or a direct URL to the makefile.
+Each include may be a local relative path to the includer makefile directory or a direct URL to the makefile.
 Includes are appended in order with the source makefile appended last, allowing latter makefiles to override the keys/values of former makefiles.

 **Example:**

     includes[example] = "example.make"
+    includes[example_relative] = "../example_relative/example_relative.make"
     includes[remote] = "http://www.example.com/remote.make"